-- In cases when a provider is terminated or leaves the Standard Plan or Tailored Plan's network for non-renewal of the contract: - An enrollee in an ongoing course of treatment or with an ongoing special condition may continue receiving services from that provider for up to 90 days. - A pregnant enrollee in their second or third trimester may continue receiving services from the provider throughout their pregnancy and up to 12 months after delivery. - In cases where a provider is terminated or leaves the Standard Plan's or Tailored Plan's network because of quality of care or program integrity-related concerns, the Standard Plan or BH I/DD Tailored Plan shall notify and assist the enrollee in transitioning to an appropriate in-network provider who can meet their needs.
+- In cases when a provider is terminated or leaves the Standard Plan's or Tailored Plan's network for nonrenewal of the contract: - An enrollee participating in an ongoing course of treatment or with an ongoing special condition may continue receiving services from that provider for up to 90 days. - A pregnant enrollee in their second or third trimester may continue receiving services from the provider throughout their pregnancy and up to 12 months after delivery. - In cases where a provider is terminated or leaves the Standard Plan's, Tailored Plan's, or PIHP's network because of quality of care or program integrity-related concerns, the plan shall notify and assist the enrollee in transitioning to an appropriate in-network provider who can meet their needs.